lucasjoliveau/doc/en/applications/inventory_and_mrp/inventory/warehouses_storage/advanced_operations_warehouse/removal.md

 best products to optimize the distance for the worker, for quality control purposes, or to first move the products with the closest expiration date.

-When a product needs to be moved, Odoo finds available products that can be assigned to the transfer.
-The way Odoo assigns these products depends on the Removal Strategy defined in either the Product Category or the Location dashboards.
+When a product needs to be moved, Konvergo ERP finds available products that can be assigned to the transfer.
+The way Konvergo ERP assigns these products depends on the **Removal Strategy** defined in either the **Product Category** or the **Location** dashboards.

-To change the Removal Strategy, go to Inventory app ‣ Configuration ‣ Locations or Product Categories.
-Click on a Location or Product Category, and then click Edit.
-Change the product category Force Removal Strategy or the location Removal Strategy by clicking on the drop-down menu and selecting the desired removal strategy.
-After selecting the new removal strategy, click Save.
+To change the **Removal Strategy** , go to Inventory app ‣ Configuration ‣ Locations or Product Categories.
+Click on a **Location** or **Product Category** , and then click **Edit**.
+Change the product category **Force Removal Strategy** or the location **Removal Strategy** by clicking on the drop-down menu and selecting the desired removal strategy.
+After selecting the new removal strategy, click **Save**.

 ![Change the Force Removal Strategy for either the Product Categories or Locations.](../../../../../_images/product-category-location.png)